Water Quality Improvement Projects

 - · 14.25% to the parks and trails fund.

 Funds are typically dispersed through yearly competitive grants through the Board of Water and Soil Resources (BWSR).
 In recent years, BWSR has begun a Watershed Based Funding initiative by distributing funds to local agencies to accelerate clean water practices.
-Apple Valley will continue to capitalize on grant opportunities for prioritized and targeted cost-effective projects with measurable water quality results.
+Apple Valley will continue to utilize grant opportunities for prioritized and targeted cost-effective projects with measurable water quality results.